sogaiu/ts-playground-setup/README.md

 ### Limits

-This probably won't work for grammar repositories where the `grammar.js` file doesn't live at the corresponding root directory (e.g. tree-sitter-markdown).
+This probably won't work for grammars that depend on other grammars either (e.g. tree-sitter-cpp).

-It probably won't work for grammars that depend on other grammars either (e.g. tree-sitter-cpp).
+This may also not work if the repository url doesn't end in something like `tree-sitter-<name>`.

 ## Footnotes